 Considered as the favored client to use with SOGo due to its tight integration using the SOGo Connector and Integrator extensions.
 With Thunderbird, one can easily share address books, calendars and emails with other SOGo users - all this due standard protocols such as CalDAV and CardDAV provided by SOGo.

-Using the OpenChange connector developed by Inverse, Microsoft Outlook users can share address books, calendars and emails with other SOGo users without relying on costly MAPI providers.
-The connectivity between Microsoft Outlook and SOGo is native as SOGo will act as a fully featured Microsoft Exchange server to Microsoft Outlook clients.
+Using the free and open source Outlook CalDav Synchronizer plugin, Microsoft Outlook users can share address books, calendars and emails with other SOGo users without relying on costly MAPI providers.

 Apple iCal and AddressBook